 The Minister of International Relations and Cooperation is entrusted with the formulation, promotion, execution and daily conduct of South Africa’s foreign policy.

-The department’s overall mandate is to work for the realisation of South Africa’s foreign policy objectives.
-This is done by:
+The department’s overall mandate is to work for the realisation of South Africa’s foreign policy objectives by:

 - coordinating and aligning South Africa’s international relations;